Ralphie the Buffalo: Ralphie Handlers

 The Ralphie Handlers are a group of approximately 15 varsity student-athletes that volunteer 20 or more hours per week for the program in physical training, practicing, making appearances, and caring for Ralphie.

 Initially called "The Men Who Run with Ralphie," the name was changed to "Ralphie Runners" in 1970.
 As the responsibilities and duties of the students on the team increased from just running with Ralphie to assisting in her overall care and maintenance, the name "Ralphie Handlers" was adopted in the 1980s.
 Handlers first started earning varsity letters in 1987.
 Even though the Handlers do not fall under NCAA jurisdiction, the Athletic Department still holds them to the same standards as other varsity athletes in the department.
-The first female joined the Ralphie Handlers in 1992.
+The first woman joined the Ralphie Handlers in 1992.

 Taylor Stratton has been the program manager and head coach since 2020, replacing John Graves after five years.
 Prior to Graves, Gail Pederson directed the program for 17 years.
 Both Stratton and her assistants were Ralphie Handlers when they were students at Colorado.
 Whether or not Ralphie runs is at the sole discretion of the program manager, and her run may be canceled for any reason deemed to be in her best interest.